phil303/react-touch/README.md

 ```

 #### Props
-- `style: Object`
+- `style: Object` Required.
 An object that defines the initial position of the draggable component.
-This is a required property.
 You can pass any of the following styles to it and they'll be updated and passed back out in the callback with every animation tick.

   - `translateX`
   - `translateY`